pervcomp/WebWidget3D/README.md

 TODO:
 -------
 * Example pages
-* Drag controls for the TitledWindow component needs some work.
+* Drag controls needs some work.
 At the moment drag works only along the objects xy-axis.
-This isn't intuitive if camera or the object has rotation.
+This isn't intuitive if camera or the object have rotation.
-* Rethinking of cores and adapters responsibilities and interfaces.
 * Adapters to other 3D engines